bitburner-official/bitburner-src/markdown/bitburner.darknet.probe.md

 ## Darknet.probe() method

-Returns a list of all servers connected to the script's current server, including darknet servers.
+Returns a list of all darknet servers connected to the script's current server.

 **Signature:**